OTRLabs/c2/docs/overview.md

 As well as the ability to manage things such as port scanning or other automated intelligence gathering that an APT might do.

-Please help me create a more comprehensive outline of this plan
+Please help me create a more comprehensive outline of this plan.
+I am looking to create a business plan for this project and I need to have a more comprehensive outline of what I am looking to create.